Italy Visa – Different Types Of Visas To Enter Italy

 The LTV is issued for those travelers who wish to be in Italy for the following reasons.

 A Uniform Schengen Visa is necessary for travelers who wish to be in Italy for less than 90 days.
-Given below are some of the short-stay visas to Italy.
+Below are some short-stay visas for Italy.

 1. Airport Transit visa to Italy